Modern-Prometheus-AI/FullyUnifiedModel/README.md

 - The Fully Unified Model has been proven to solve procedurally generated mazes with a 100 neuron network, while seeking a required number of resources, and avoiding hazards and predators, with zero data or examples, using only 12kb of memory.
 It is blazing fast.
 - The model is created with a semi-random neural net which quickly stabilizes itself for optimal neuron pathways.
 - It successfully fine tunes and adjusts it's own weights during runtime to achieve the reward through the self improvement engine.
-- The model is now capable of introspective thought using an Emergent Hierachical Synaptic Probe, which cleverly combines a sparse search algorithm that transitions into a dense squareform array when the resolution of the search gets low enough.
+- The model is now capable of introspective thought using an Emergent Hierachical Synaptic Probe, automatically occurring when learning stagnation or repeated failure at completing a goal.
+This cleverly combines a sparse search algorithm that transitions into a dense squareform array when the resolution of the search gets low enough.
 This allows the model to rapidly access new or remembered solutions to problems with a high level of granularity, maintaining a subquadratic time complexity in memory and offers nearly the same results as a fully quadratic dense array search implementation.
 - Phase 2 Tandem Complexity Scaling has started and so far the results are looking very promising.

 ## Overview